charmoniumQ/PROBE/docs/benchmark_suite/README.md

    Provenance data improves **manual reproducibility**, because users have a record of the inputs, outputs, and processes used to create a computational artifact.
    Provenance data also has the potential to enable **automatic reproducibility**, if the process trace is detailed enough to be "re-executed".
    This idea is also called "software record/replay".
-   Automatic reproduciblity opens itself up to other applications to, like saving space by deleting results, and regenerating them on-demand.
+   Automatic reproduciblity opens itself up to other applications, like saving space by deleting results and regenerating them on-demand.
    However, not all provenance collectors make this their goal.

-   [^acm-defns]: "Reproduction", in the ACM sense, where a **different team** uses the **same artifacts** to generate the output artifact [@acminc.staffArtifactReviewBadging2020].
+   [^acm-defns]: "Reproduction", in the ACM sense, where a **different team** uses the **same input artifacts** to generate the output artifact [@acminc.staffArtifactReviewBadging2020].

 2. **Caching subsequent re-executions**.
    Computational science inquiries often involve changing some code and re-executing the workflows (e.g., testing different clustering algorithms).
-   In these cases, the user has to keep track of what parts of the code they changed, and which process have to be re-executed.
+   In these cases, the user has to keep track of what parts of the code they changed, and which processes have to be re-executed.
    However, an automated system could read the computational provenance graphs produced by previous executions, look at what parts of the code changed, and safely decide what processes need to be re-executed.
-   The dependency graph would be automatically deduced, leaving less chance for a dependency-misspecification, unlike Make and CMake, which require the user to manually specify a dependency graph.
+   The dependency graph would be automatically deduced, leaving less chance for dependency misspecification, unlike Make and CMake, which require the user to manually specify a dependency graph.

 3. **Comprehension**.
    Provenance helps the user understand and document workflows and workflow results.
    An automated tool that consumes provenance can answer queries like "What version of the data did I use for this figure?" and "Does this workflow include FERPA-protected data?".
-   A user might have run dozens of different versions of their workflow, and they may want to ask an automated system, "show me the results I previously computed based on that data with this algorithm?".
+   A user might have run dozens of different versions of their workflow and may want to ask an automated system, "show me the results I previously computed based on that data with this algorithm?".

-There are three high-level methods by which one can capture computational provenance: 1) by modifying an application to report provenance data, 2) by leveraging a workflow engine or programming language to report provenance data, and 3) by leveraging an operating system to emit provenance data to report provenance data [@freireProvenanceComputationalTasks2008].
+There are three high-level methods by which one can capture computational provenance: 1) by modifying an application to report provenance data, 2) by leveraging a workflow engine or programming language to report provenance data, and 3) by leveraging an operating system to report provenance data [@freireProvenanceComputationalTasks2008].
-Application-level provenance is the most semantically rich, but the least general, since it only applies to particular applications which have been modified to disclose provenance.
+Application-level provenance is the most semantically rich but the least general since it only applies to particular applications modified to disclose provenance.
 Workflow- and language-level provenance is a middle ground between semantic richness and generality, applying to all programs using a certain workflow or programming language.
 System-level provenance is the least semantically rich but most general, applying to all programs on that particular system.